yellowbrickfrombrickyclan/FriendsApp-OneShotWME-Remake/README.md

 ### Running
 - Run the python script(app.py)
 ### Notes
-- Works on Linux(I only tried one distro) and Windows
+- Works on Linux(I only tried one distro) and Windows and maybe more idk
 ### Credits
 - Gemini
 - Claude